Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/Spell-Research.md

 - **_Alembic_**: Required for analyzing or mixing magical solutions.
 Can break down (dissolve) small quantities of ingredients into solutions.
 Can be purchased, or crafted at a forge using 1x steel ingot + 5x building glass + Craftsmanship perk + Alchemy toolkit.

-- **_Cauldron_**: Used to break down large quantities of ingredients, potions _[v2.0+]_, Misc Items, Ore, Pelts and enchanted artifacts, into magical solutions.
+- **_Cauldron_**: Used to break down large quantities of ingredients, potions, Misc Items, Ore, Pelts and enchanted artifacts, into magical solutions.
 Requires fuel to work.
 Any ingredients or poisons that have a ‘weakness’ effect can fuel the cauldron (e.g. Salt pies).
 Can be purchased from alchemists, or crafted at a forge using 8x Iron Ingots + Craftsmanship perk + Alchemy toolkit.

-- **_Tongs_**: Required _[v2.0+]_ for studying/disenchanting ancient artifacts.
+- **_Tongs_**: Required for studying/disenchanting ancient artifacts.
 Can be crafted at a forge using 1x Iron Ingot + Craftsmanship perk + Smithing toolkit.

-- **_Hammer_** : Required for safely breaking ancient artifacts _[v2.0+ feature]_.
+- **_Hammer_** : Required for safely breaking ancient artifacts.
 Can be crafted at a forge using 1x Iron Ingot + 1x Wood + Craftsmanship perk + Smithing toolkit.

 ## Mental Exhaustion